Hugging Face Hub vs OpenCV

 - What integrations does it support?

-- OpenCV supports integration with popular programming languages and deep learning frameworks.
+- OpenCV supports multiple programming languages and can integrate with various ML frameworks.

 - Who is it best for?

-- It is best for developers and researchers building custom computer vision applications.
+- It is best suited for developers and researchers building custom computer vision applications.

 —